terry-citrix/TokenBroker/README.md

 Sync the code and then build it.
 For example in PowerShell on Windows (though you can do this on Unix as well): `.\gradlew.bat clean build`

-Run all 3 services.
+Run all services.
 Each of them are executable war files.
 So for example on Windows:
-- `java -jar .\auth\build\libs\auth.war`
 - `java -jar .\broker\build\libs\broker.war`
 - `java -jar .\config\build\libs\config.war`